 This directive, pertaining to electrical and electronic equipment and to managing the disposal of their waste, is aimed at encouraging producers to take on their responsibilities, in the broad sense of the term.
-It has been transposed into Luxembourg law by the regulation of 30/07/13.

 Who is concerned ?